Skip to content

 What types of variables can I use in default content?

-Form field variables: Data entered in earlier steps of the same process.
+Form field variables: These grab data that someone entered in earlier steps.

-Kick-off form variables: Information entered when the process started.
+Kick-off form variables: Info that was entered when the process first started.

 • {{TIME}}: Current time